Flash-X/Flash-X-Test/README.md

 A. FlashTest in the python directory

 B. files needed to
-   1) specify FlashTest test suites for different machines (gce, summit, compute001) and
+   1) specify FlashTest test suites for any site.
    2) build and run the suites.

 C. FlashTestView